wefcdse/fpv20/readme.md

 why you should use this:

-- you want to play in 1.20.1 and fabric
+- you want to play in 1.20.1 and fabric (or forge, using [Sinytra Connector](https://www.curseforge.com/minecraft/mc-mods/sinytra-connector))
 - you want a better performance.
 1.20.1 fabric has more modern optimize mods
 - you want to use a controller's input as a redstone signal